lj-ditrapani/16-bit-computer-specification/timing.md

 - Each scan line takes 912 clock cycles, or ~63.69523 us
 - There are 262 scan lines in a non-interlaced frame; aka field.
 A frame takes ~16.6881 ms total.
 - The vdp only renders on the middle 200 visible scan lines.
-- The vdp The bus is segmented in 2 during vdp rendering so the vdp has exclusive access to the video ram during this time.
+- The bus is segmented in 2 during vdp rendering so the vdp has exclusive access to the video ram during this time.
 - The vdp unifies the bus to allow the cpu access to Video RAM during the 62 blank scan lines, a total time of ~3.94910 ms.
 - CPU performance is between 1.33875 and 1.78977 million instructions per second (MIPS).